Originally published by Redfin

 Is a Pest and Termite Inspection required before closing on a Home?

 If you’ve already purchased your home, then you didn’t miss out on any required inspections.
 For most homebuyers, termite and pest inspections are not required before closing on a home.
 However, certain types of loans such as FHA and VA loans may require you to pay for a pest inspection before your mortgage approval, so it’s best to check with your mortgage lender or real estate agent.
 Your real estate agent will also know if your particular state or county requires a pest inspection before purchasing a home.

-For example, My Termite Company points out, “In California, the Wood Destroying Organisms Report (WDO) does not include pest control.
+For example, in California, the Wood Destroying Organisms Report (WDO) does not include pest control.
 The report includes any termites, termite damage, fungus, fungus damage, dry rot, beetles, and carpenter ants- no pests.
 It also includes Section 2 findings, meaning any condition that can attract termites in the future such as excessive moisture, plumbing leaks, or earth to wood contact.”

 There are several benefits of having your home inspected for termites or pests.

 1) Negotiating Power.
 If the home you’re looking to buy ends up having damage from termites or pests, you’ll likely have better negotiating power.
 Your real estate agent can help you decide what negotiations to make.
 These negotiations may include asking the seller to reduce the price so you can pay for pest control services or asking the seller to pay for any repairs or fumigation services before you close on the home.

 2) Peace of Mind.
 These inspections will be able to tell you if there’s any structural damage from pests or termites.
 Your inspector will disclose any issues they find.
 Then you’ll have an idea of what kind of maintenance you might need as the home’s future owner.